dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 <summary><b>Hint</b>: How to apply RNNs in PyTorch.</summary>
 <div style="margin-left: 10px; border-radius: 4px; background: #ddfff0; border: 1px solid black; padding: 5px;">

 Take a look at the documentation of one of the RNN types in PyTorch.
 For instance, here is the documentation of <a href="https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html"><code>nn.LSTM</code></a>.
 In particular, look at the section called <b>Outputs</b>.
-It is important to note here that all RNNs return <b>two</b> outputs when you call them in the forward pass.
+It is important to note here that all types of RNNs return <b>two</b> outputs when you call them in the forward pass.
 In this assignment, you will need the <b>first</b> of these outputs, which correspond to the RNN's output for each <em>token</em>.
 (The other outputs are the <em>layer-wise</em> outputs.)

 As we discussed in the previous assignment, PyTorch allows users to set up neural networks in different ways: the more compact approach using <code>nn.Sequential</code>, and the more powerful approach by inheriting from <code>nn.Module</code>.